nzimman/Movie-Recommender/README.md

 ## Web Interface
-The web interface was created with Flask and the result looks like this...
+The web interface was created with Flask and this is the result...

 ![Screenshot](movie1.png)
 ![Screenshot](movie2.png)
 ![Screenshot](movie3.png)

+To run the web, run the file *application.py*.
+The *templates* folder contains the html files and *static* the css file and images.